OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 to read with real taxon names compared with schematic names (letters), but will take advice.]

-The other common merge method is an _insertion_, where the unaligned node has descendants that are in S. This [KC: usually? almost always?] occurs when S' has greater resolution than S. For example, this case inserts the unaligned nodes E and H:
+The other merge method is an _insertion_, where the unaligned node has descendants that are in S. This [KC: usually? almost always?
+JR: always.] occurs when S' has greater resolution than S. For example, this case inserts the unaligned nodes E and H: